Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 from YoyPa's [Ice-Sealed Wyvern](https://github.com/YoyPa/isw/) (a fan control utility for MSI laptops running Linux) to reverse-engineer these registers.

-Any registers not listed here are either unused, or their function is simply unknown.
+Any registers not listed here are either unused or have an unknown function.

 ## `0x2E`
 Controls whether the webcam is enabled (0x0B) or disabled (0x09).